josevazquez/LMErrorKit/README.markdown

 	// Pop the Handler off the stack.
 	LMPopHandler();

+## Logging
+LMLog can be used for sending log messages.

+	//Available Levels are: Critical, Error, Warn, Notice, Info and Debug

+	#define LMLOG_LEVEL kLMLogLevelInfo

+	LMDebug(@"This will not be executed because Debug level is lower than Info set above");
+	LMNotice(@"Notice is above Info so it will be sent");
+	LMInfo(@"Additional information can be included usin a format : %@ %d", myObj, i);

+	// Conditional variations exist for each level as well.
+	LMErrorIf(i != 42, @"We must seek the answer");

+## Extras

+Thanks to Mike Ash, the LMErrorKit also contains a simple unit testing facility.
+This is contained in MATesting.m/h and it depends on MAObjCRuntime.
+MATesting is not a full featured unit testing framework, but it is rather lightweight and easy to work with.

+Why was a custom unit testing system used instead of an existing framework?
+(I particularly like GHUnit) That is what happens when you spend time talking to Mike over pastries.

 ## Credits

 MAObjCRuntime and all code associated with it is distributed under a BSD license, as listed below.